Medicare Part D

 The payments that count toward the out-of-pocket limit that gets you out of the coverage gap and triggers catastrophic coverage, if your drug costs run that high in a year.
 These payments include your deductible, copays in the initial coverage period and anything you’ve paid for your drugs in the gap — but not your premiums — since the beginning of the year.
 It also includes discounts on brand-name drugs that are provided by the manufacturers in the coverage gap.

 A plan’s ability to restrict the maximum amount of a drug to be prescribed at one time because of safety or cost concerns.
 For example, if your doctor prescribed a 60-day quantity for a medication, your plan can intervene and provide only a 30-day supply based on their policies regarding quantity limits.

 A type of prior authorization.
 It is a feature of Part D plans where the plan requires you to accept a less expensive drug before a more expensive one.
-This can occur when a brand name drug is prescribed, but a cheaper generic brand may be available.
-Therefore, the plan would direct you to accept the cheaper drug, but if your condition fails to improve, they then would provide you the more expensive drug.
+This can occur when a brand-name drug is prescribed, but a cheaper generic brand may be available.
+The plan would direct you to accept the cheaper drug, but if your condition fails to improve, they then would provide you the more expensive drug.